 System templates

-Catalog of the 24 seeded system templates available in the DALP Asset Designer, grouped by asset class and mapped to the required token features each template attaches.
+Reference for the 24 seeded templates in the Asset Designer, showing which asset class and required token features each template attaches when you create an asset.

-DALP ships 24 system templates that the Asset Designer offers when an operator creates a new asset.
-Each template selects a base asset type, an asset class, a set of required token features, and a metadata schema for the fields the operator fills in.
-This catalog maps every system template to those choices so operators can pick the closest fit before opening the Asset Designer.
+DALP ships 24 built-in templates that the Asset Designer offers when an operator creates a new asset.
+Each one selects a base asset type, an asset class, a set of required token features, and a metadata schema for the fields the operator fills in.
+This catalog maps every template to those choices so operators can pick the closest fit before opening the Asset Designer.

 Custom organisation-owned templates extend the catalog without changing the system templates.
 For the authoring path, see Custom template authoring.
 For how features compose, see Feature constraints.